-Barry S. Logan, 50, has served as our Senior Vice President since November 2003 and as Secretary since 1997.
+Barry S. Logan, 52, has served as our Senior Vice President since November 2003 and as Secretary since 1997.
 Mr. Logan served as Vice President of Finance and Chief Financial Officer from 1997 to October 2003, as Treasurer from 1996 to 1998 and in other capacities beginning in 1992.
 Mr. Logan is a certified public accountant.

 Mr. Logan has served as a member of the Board since 2011.
-The Board nominated Mr. Logan as a director because his long-term experience with Watsco makes his input particularly valuable to the Board.
+The Board concluded that Mr. Logan should serve as a director because his long tenure with Watsco makes his service on the Board extremely valuable.

-Paul F. Manley, 76, has been retired since serving as Executive Director of the law firm of Holland & Knight from 1987 to 1991.
+Paul F. Manley, 78, has been retired since serving as Executive Director of the law firm of Holland & Knight from 1987 to 1991.
 From 1982 to 1987, Mr. Manley served as Vice President of Planning at Sensormatic Electronics Corporation.
 Prior to 1982, Mr. Manley served as the Managing Partner of the Miami office of Arthur Young & Company.

 Mr. Manley was elected to the Board in 1984 and is the Co-Chairperson of the Audit Committee and Chair of the Compensation Committee.
 Additionally, Mr. Manley serves as our lead independent director.
-The Board concluded that Mr. Manley should serve as a director because of his past executive oversight and senior management experience as well as his financial expertise in accounting and auditing.
+The Board concluded that Mr. Manley should serve as a director because of his executive oversight and senior management experience as well as his financial expertise in accounting and auditing.